BrerDawg/ti_lpc/README.md

 No installation is required.

-If it built without error, then run: './ti_lpc' or 'ti_lpc.exe' from a folder where permissions for execution have been enabled, the app will read/create a 'ti_lpc.ini' settings file, and 2 '.au' audio files in same folder.
+If it built without error, then run: './ti_lpc' or 'ti_lpc.exe' from a folder where permissions for execution have been enabled, the app will read/create a 'ti_lpc.ini' settings file, and two '.au' audio files in same folder.